-A canoe is much the same, so you don’t gain much with either vessel.
-However, it will be easier to load and unload if you are canoeing with multiple people.
-If you are kayaking solo, it’s much more difficult to load and unload a kayak yourself.
+A canoe is similar, so you don’t gain much with either vessel.
+However, loading and unloading will be easier if you canoe with multiple people.
+If you are kayaking solo, loading and unloading a kayak yourself is much more difficult.

-Both kayaks and canoes require some planning on getting to and from the water.
+Both kayaks and canoes require planning to get to and from the water.

-If you need to portage frequently, a canoe is a much better option.
+A canoe is a better option if you need to portage frequently.
 Even with a backpack full of gear, you can still toss a canoe on your back and walk it where you need to go.

 Portaging a kayak is much more complex, and forget about it if you are padding a tandem kayak yourself.
 You can take a kayak cart along, but that takes up valuable cargo space, and kayak carts are not great on uneven terrain.

-Depending on the situation, portaging bypassing sections of a river can be tough with either vessel.
+Depending on the situation, portaging bypassing river sections can be tough with either vessel.
 Typically carrying a canoe by yourself is easier than a kayak.
-Unless you are weighed down with lots of gear, in which case you might have to carry the vessel and gear on multiple trips.
+Unless you are weighed down with lots of gear, you might have to carry the vessel and gear on multiple trips.

-There are various options for canoes, so comparing canoes and kayaks can be difficult when you get really into the weeds.
+There are various canoe options, so comparing canoes and kayaks can be difficult when you get into the weeds.